All Submissions are due at Mount Hermon no later than Monday, April 3, 2017.

 One article query, with outline (3 pages maximum)

-One book proposal, including sample up to 10 pages.
-See Book Proposal and Query Guidelines.
+One book proposal and/or sample pages of book manuscript (up to 10 pages total).
+See Book Proposal and Query Guidelines available on our Letters Forms & Guidelines page.
 Please do not send complete books.

 Up to three devotionals or fillers (250–400 words each, maximum)

 No more than three poems (24-line maximum each)

 Do not send us your only copy!
 Keep your original and send copies.
 Bring copies with you in case you wish to show the piece to someone else at the conference.

 When you send in your advance submission, you can choose to either have your manuscript critiqued by a published freelance writer or have your manuscript reviewed by an agent or by an editor of a publishing house or magazine.

 Click here to learn more about what the Critique Team has to offer at the conference.

 If you primarily want an honest evaluation of your writing, its marketability, and to learn how you can sharpen your writing.
 You may receive a line-by-line critique of three to five pages, some general editorial pointers, and sometimes direction on places where you might submit the manuscript for publication.

 If you feel your manuscript is polished enough to present to an editor or agent and if you primarily want to discover if a publishing house or magazine would be interested in publishing your manuscript or if an agent might like to represent you.